PeterMorrison1/RedditBot/README.md

 Beautiful Soup 4 is also used for finding image sources on pesky websites or from posts where the image isn't directly posted. https://www.crummy.com/software/BeautifulSoup/

-Imgur api is utilized to upload the images into albums onto imgur (Next to be implemented). https://apidocs.imgur.com/
+Imgur api is used to gain refresh and access tokens for use in ImgurPython. https://apidocs.imgur.com/

+ImgurPython is used to upload images. https://github.com/Imgur/imgurpython

 # Developer/Project info
 The project is made by The-Canuck